 “He sent Drus’shi back to his people.
 He returned a few minutes after we arrived with the news.
 All the officers wanted to keep on fighting.
 They wanted revenge.
 Master Simms calmed them down, suggested we learn more about what was Grievous was planning.
 It was possible, she thought, he’d try more massacres if we kept fighting, but would stop if we stopped, at least for the moment.
 I don’t know if he would have.
 But then it turned out that while Drus’shi was in the enemy camp he had been exposed to a virus that didn’t affect humans, but caused him to die in agony.
 After that the officers wouldn’t hear of backing down; they were so blinded by their rage.”

 “We were sent off on another brief mission before Grievous came back, and it probably saved us; he killed all of them except Master Hudorra, then released the virus on the Goline soldiers and many of the civilians, shooting still more.
-We came back to Yentz to find Master Hudorra in a desperate struggle to get the surviving Goline to safety, and we were able to help him out there, but the planet was lost and so many innocents dead.”
+We came back to Yentz to find Master Hudorra in a desperate struggle to get the surviving Goline to safety.
+We were able to help him out there, but the planet was lost, and so many innocents dead.”

 She’d had nightmares for months after Yentz.
 Even now, recalling it left her visibly shaken.
 Her parents were looking at her as if seeing their daughter for the first time.
 Even Moitros looked affected.

 “Moitros,” said their mother softly, “is that the story of what happened on Yentz?”